 \begin{thm} We suppose that Assumption~\ref{assumption:oneofthefive} is satisfied.
 Then, the functions $x\mapsto Q(x,0,t)$ and $y\mapsto Q(0,y,t)$ are differentially transcendental over $\C(x)$ and $\C(y)$ respectively. \end{thm}

-\begin{rem} (i)Walks in $3$ dimensions in the octant have been recently studied.
-In \cite{BoBMKaMe-16,DuHoWa-16}, the authors study such unweighted walks having at most $6$ steps.
-Among the non trivial $35548$ models, $527$ are equivalent to weighted walks in the quarter plane, in the sense of \cite[Definition 2]{BoBMKaMe-16} and Assumption~\ref{assumption:oneofthefive} is satisfied for $69$ such models, see \cite[Section 3]{DuHoWa-16}.
-For these $2$ dimensional walks our results apply.
-For example, in \cite{DuHoWa-16}, the authors prove that one of the $3$ dimensional unweighted walks in the octant is equivalent to the following $2$ dimensional weighted walk of genus zero: (ii) Combining Theorem \ref{theo:maintheotransc} with Remark \ref{rem:decouplingfunction}, we have proved that in the genus zero situation there are no decoupling functions.
+\begin{rem} (i) Models of walks in three dimensions in the octant have been recently studied.
+In \cite{BoBMKaMe-16,DuHoWa-16}, the authors study such unweighted models having at most six steps.
+Among the non trivial $35548$ models, $527$ are equivalent to weighted models of walks in the quarter plane, in the sense of \cite[Definition 2]{BoBMKaMe-16} and Assumption~\ref{assumption:oneofthefive} is satisfied for $69$ such models, see \cite[Section 3]{DuHoWa-16}.
+For these models of two dimensional walks our results apply.
+For example, in \cite{DuHoWa-16}, the authors prove that one of the three dimensional unweighted models of a walk in the octant is equivalent to the following weighted model of a two dimensional walk of genus zero: (ii) Combining Theorem \ref{theo:maintheotransc} with Remark \ref{rem:decouplingfunction}, we have proved that in the genus zero situation there are no decoupling functions.

 \end{rem}

 The proof of Theorem~\ref{theo:maintheotransc} will be given at the very end of this section.
 Our strategy will be to use Proposition~\ref{prop:criteria}.
 So, we begin by collecting information concerning the poles of $\mathbf{b}_{2} = x(\iota_{1}(y)-y)$.